 Joint RCS/Blond McIndoe Research Foundation Fellowship

-Due to the generosity of the Blond McIndoe Research Foundation, the Royal College of Surgeons is delighted to be able to seek applications for an RCS Research Fellowship funded for one year.
+Due to the generosity of the Blond McIndoe Research Foundation, the Royal College of Surgeons of England is delighted to be able to seek applications for an RCS Research Fellowship funded for one year.

 The damage and disfigurement caused by serious burns, major soft tissue trauma and disease can be life-changing.
 The Blond McIndoe Research Foundation is committed to advancing research into techniques and technologies that will repair, restore and regenerate tissue and reduce debilitating scarring and its charitable objective is: